dfar-io/dfar-io.github.com/content/posts/migrating-from-wordpress-to-hugo.md

 Finally, I set up DNS records for my apex domain (dfar.io without a www) using (this guide)[https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain] and set up the domain in the repo settings.
-After 24 hours, I was able to also enforce HTTPS.

 ## Copying Data from WordPress to Hugo